A Randomized Rounding Algorithm for Sparse PCA: Experiments

-Finally, we evaluate the performance of our algorithm in a clustering application, using the Classic-2 document collection.
-First, we run Algorithm~\ref{alg:deflation} to obtain two sparse singular vectors.
-In Figure~\ref{fig:clusteringmain2:classic2spca}, our sparse PCA approach (Randomized sPCA) separates two clusters, each roughly aligning to each of the axes, separating the two collections of Classic-2.
-Table~\ref{tab:clusteringvariance} summarizes the variance captured by the top two principal components using PCA, randomized sPCA (rspca) or solving eqn.~\eqref{eqn:sparsePCArelaxed} (cvx).
-Table~\ref{tab:clusteringsparsity} summarizes the sparsity of the first and second principal components in each step of our approach.
+Finally, we evaluate the performance of our algorithm in a text mining application, using the Classic-2 document collection.
+First, we run Algorithm~\ref{alg:deflation} to obtain two sparse singular vectors and we use the number of their non-zero entries to compute two sparse singular vectors for \texttt{MaxComp} and \texttt{Spasm}\footnote{\texttt{Spasm} does not support sparse input matrices.}.
+This way we can guarantee the same sparsity levels for all three pairs of singular vectors.
+We repeat this procedure for 8 different values of $k$ (sparsity parameter in eqn.~\eqref{eqn:sparsePCA}).
+Table~\ref{tab:variance} summarizes, for each $k$, the variance and the sparsity (in parenthesis) captured by the top two principal components using PCA, randomized sPCA (\texttt{rspca}), \texttt{MaxComp} heuristic and \texttt{Spasm} or solving eqn.~\eqref{eqn:sparsePCArelaxed} (cvx).

+It seems that \texttt{Spasm} and \texttt{MaxComp} capture less variance than the randomized sPCA.
+Furthermore, the variance captured by randomized sPCA is constantly close to the one captured by the solution of eqn.~\eqref{eqn:sparsePCArelaxed}, but with a sparser component as Table~\ref{tab:variance} indicates.